 Gluten free lemon poppyseed cake without xanthan gum

 This gluten free poppyseed cake uses a simple mix of white rice flour, tapioca flour and almond meal.
 This combination gives the cake a perfectly chewy, neutral flavoured crumb.
-The cake is made without xanthan gum or any kind of gums.
+The cake is made without xanthan gum or any kind of gum.

 This recipe uses oil for a rich, moist crumb.
 If you’d like to make a gluten free lemon poppyseed cake with oil and butter, see my recipe here.
 Eggs and baking powder provide elasticity, binding and leavening, while sugar and lemon bring the flavour.